anda-a-zz/DoggyRush_Fusion/README.md

-# Clickteam
+# Fusion_2.5

-Code from Video Game Design class, designed in Fusion 2.5.
+Projects I worked on in my Video Game Design course in 2016.